An Sơn (archaeological site): Origins and interactions with other regions

-An Son is located in the southeastern part of Vietnam, close to other civilizations in Vietnam and Cambodia.
-Due to the proximity of An Son to other sites, research provided insight into relations and interactions with other regions, helping understand certain behaviors or cultural styles that civilizations exchanged.
-From material culture, archaeologists have been able to determine a correspondence between An Son and two other early Neolithic sites, Bau Too and Nong Nor.
-Nong Nor's ceramic vessels suggest strong similarities to the vessels found at An Son.
-They shared many characteristics, although artifacts at An Son were rare.
+An Sơn is located in the southeastern part of Vietnam, close to other civilizations in Vietnam and Cambodia.
+Due to the proximity of An Sơn to other sites, research provided insight into relations and interactions with other regions, helping understand certain behaviors or cultural styles that civilizations exchanged.
+From material culture, archaeologists have been able to determine a correspondence between An Sơn and two other early Neolithic sites, Bau Too and Nong Nor.
+Nong Nor's ceramic vessels suggest strong similarities to the vessels found at An Sơn.
+They shared many characteristics, although artifacts at An Sơn were rare.

-Another piece of evidence that hints at cultural exchange is the use of roulette stamping on vessels at An Son.
+Another piece of evidence that hints at cultural exchange is the use of roulette stamping on vessels at An Sơn.
 Roulette stamping is a decorative technique used frequently on ceramic vessels.
-Although An Son's material culture shows ceramics were often incised and impressed which is common throughout Southeast Asia, roulette stamping shows potential communication with other cultures or civilizations.
+Although An Sơn's material culture shows ceramics were often incised and impressed which is common throughout Southeast Asia, roulette stamping shows potential communication with other cultures or civilizations.
 Widespread Neolithic culture in Southern Vietnam led to innovation across civilizations shortly after settlement at sites.

-Archaeologists have found some of the best evidence for subsistence strategies at An Son.
+Archaeologists have found some of the best evidence for subsistence strategies at An Sơn.
 The site is home to some of the earliest sedentary agriculturists in southern Vietnam.
 Excavations that have resulted in proof of agricultural sites have been used to determine the timing and dates of the introduction of domesticating animals in other areas in Vietnam.
-Archaeologists have been able to determine the interactions between the site of An Son and other sites around mainland Southeast Asia.
-For example, the substance strategy differs from those found in Northeastern Thailand, however the ceramics found at the An Son site shows similarities to Thailand ceramic techniques.
-The similarities and differences An Son had to areas in and around Vietnam show the interaction with other civilizations.
+Archaeologists have been able to determine the interactions between the site of An Sơn and other sites around mainland Southeast Asia.
+For example, the substance strategy differs from those found in Northeastern Thailand, however the ceramics found at the An Sơn site shows similarities to Thailand ceramic techniques.
+The similarities and differences An Sơn had to areas in and around Vietnam show the interaction with other civilizations.